- What information we collect

 We collect demographic information and education information.
 If you apply for a job, you may volunteer to submit information like your gender, race, ethnicity, veteran status, or disability status.
 We may also collect your mailing address, zip code or postal code.

 We collect browsing and usage information.
-When you use our site, we may automatically collect information about your interactions with the site, your IP address, or and the browser you’re using.
+When you use our site, we may automatically collect information about your interactions with the site, your IP address, and/or the browser you’re using.
 We might look at what site you came from, or what site you visit when you leave us.
 We might collect device identifiers.

 We collect information about your location.
 We collect your general location using your IP address.
 We may also collect your precise location, using different types of technologies, including GPS and Wi-Fi.